 - Arrival on time is a must.
 No student will be allowed into the classroom after the quiz, test, or exam begins. - Be prepared for test taking.
 You will need 2 #2 sharpened pencils. - Scantrons will be used for tests and will be announced in syllabus. - Be prepared to sit for the entire exam.
 The only exception will be in case of emergencies.
-The instructor must be notified before the student leaves the room. - All books, purses, backpack etc., are to be placed in student lockers before the test or exam begins. - Talking, eating, drinking or making excessive noise is discouraged during testing time. - If a student is late or misses a test or exam it is the student's responsibility to schedule an alternate testing time at the convenience of the instructor.
+The instructor must be notified before the student leaves the room. - All books, purses, backpack etc., are to be placed in student lockers before the test or exam begins.
+The only exception being during quizzes. - Talking, eating, drinking or making excessive noise is discouraged during testing time. - If a student is late or misses a test or exam, the student must schedule an alternate testing time at the instructor's convenience.